 Jack Hoban: Well, a sense of curiosity is one thing.
 I am constantly entertained by the thought of what Masaaki Hatsumi will come up with next.
 He once told me that to be good at martial arts, you have to practice three times as much as a normal person, spend three times as much on your training as a normal person and be three times as stupid as a normal person.
 Stamina, money, mule-ishness.
 I have at least two of those qualities. (laughs) But seriously, the Warrior Creed keeps me going — knowing I can be one of “those people” who can be counted on when the chips are down.
 That’s a good feeling.
 And I have a lot of buyu, too, who are in the same boat as me.
 We move forward together, but alone.
 We inspire each other to keep going.

-Josh Sager started taking the martial arts when he was 4.
-Since then, he has trained in taekwondo, kali, jujutsu and wing chun kung fu.
+Josh Sager started studying the martial arts when he was 4.
+Since then, he has trained in taekwondo, kali, jujitsu and wing chun kung fu.

 For more information about Jack Hoban, visit his website at LivingValues.com.